A1Liu/a1liu/install/README.md

 2. Install a distribution of Linux, then open it, right click on the window bar, and select properties.
 Then enable "Use Ctrl+Shift+C/V as Copy/Paste"

-3. Enable copy-paste functionality in Vim using https://github.com/Microsoft/WSL/issues/892#issuecomment-275873108
+3. Enable copy-paste functionality in Vim using [VcXsrv](https://sourceforge.net/projects/vcxsrv/) with its default configurations, then save those configurations to `$HOME\AppData\Roaming\Microsoft\Windows\Startup`